raymondgh/springboard-data-science/README.md

 # Hello!
-I'm working on improving this readme.
-Check out my data science work!
+Welcome to my Data Science Porfolio

-Github doesn't like when i rename root folders, so it's taking some time to fix this. for now, browse a little more manually than i'd like
+Below, find a list of exercises and projects that demonstrate my data science competency.
+Each of these projects required me to independently seek resources and understand new topics.
+A short description is available in the readme for each project, and a Jupyter notebook is supplied to show my solutions.
+Enjoy!

 [Capstone - Predicting US Economic Growth](Capstone%201)